eidietrich/mt-2020-election/README.md

 - coverage-mtfp - list of stories related to specific candidates/races from MTFP - source to MTFP website API
 - coverage-outside - list of stories from other outlets - hand-curate links in Google Sheet, pipe headlines/bylines/etc. into Gatsby with some sort of metadata scraper
 - candidate-images - (currently stashed in app, incomplete)
-- candidate-statements - hand-curate social media posts/press releases/other statemetns in Google Doc?
+- candidate-statements - hand-curate social media posts/press releases/other statements in Google Doc?
 - candidate-mailers - mailers/advertisements - figure out system?
 - spending-tv-spots - figure out how to scrape data from local TV stations